Auckland

 This course could be of interest to students who are thinking of further study in any areas of health science, medicine, law, psychology or social work.

 Students study two topics in depth.
 The first topic is The Weimar and Nazi Germany, 1918-45.
-In the second topic, students conduct research on a topic of their choice as part of the internal assessment.
+For the second topic, students choose to study The Dawn Raids, The Bombing of the Rainbow Warrior, of the 1981 Springbok Tour.
+This topic is used to examine historical significance and conduct independent research.
 This provides the opportunity to focus on an area of history that is of particular interest to the student as well as developing their skills as Historians.
+Success in this subject requires strong literacy skills to cope with the reading, writing and research components.

 This course is intended for native speakers of other international languages that are assessed as part of L3 NCEA (French, German, Japanese, Korean, Samoan, Spanish).
 It will prepare students with the necessary skills to succeed in the internal assessments for speaking and writing and the external exams for listening and reading.
 The course will also focus on the application of advanced language structures, critical thinking and question-answering strategies aimed at high achievement in NCEA.
 Students aspiring to do Scholarship exams will also be prepared for the higher academic and linguistic demands required at this level as an integral part of the course.